Skip to content

 Bringing it Together

-An example of this in action can serve to help paint the picture.
+An example of this in action can help paint the picture.
 Imagine real-time traffic data collected has predicted a higher risk of vehicle accidents.
-As traffic control managers are implementing lower speeds to ease the risk, an aggressive driver pulls out in front of someone and causes an accident.
+As traffic control managers implement lower speeds to ease the risk, an aggressive driver pulls out in front of someone and causes an accident.
 Real-time data from first responders is collected and shared via the cloud with the local hospital.
 Medical experts are able to better prepare for the patients that come to the hospital and ultimately have better patient outcomes because of it.

 In another example, first responders use real-time drone data to create a plan of operations to rescue people during post-hurricane flooding.
 The data collected helps them better prepare for the risks and ultimately leads to a more successful operation.
 People in need of treatment are connected with the local hospital, which has already set up numerous video conferencing stations to treat patients with minor injuries and check in on patients without overwhelming the facility itself.